Quanticnova/Imazalil/README.md

 # Imazalil
+The code base for my Bachelor's thesis at Heidelberg University.
+The files in the topmost directory are used to run "regular" agent based PPM simulations.
+The more interesting parts are "hidden" in the [actor-critic](actor-critic) directory.

+### Thesis
+The PDF of the thesis can be found [here](thesis/BA_Fabian_Krautgasser.pdf).

-## Agent basde model for Predator-Prey Simulations
+## Agent based model for Predator-Prey Simulations

 Important files:
 - `ABM.py`: grid environment and agents for the simulation